Equivariant Framed 1-Manifolds and the Pontryagin-Thom Isomorphism: The image of TEXT in TEXT

 coming from $S(1+\sigma)_1$.
 The argument is the same as in the non-equivariant case which is discussed in \cref{subsec:framing}.
 This works out precisely because we chose our ambient space to be $\R^{1+2\sigma}$ rather than $\R^{2+\sigma}$.
 In other words, we stabilize by $\sigma$ rather than $\R$.

-The underlying framed manifold of $S(1+\sigma)_1$ is sent to the Hopf fibration by the non-equivariant Pontryagin-Thom construction.
-This extends to the $C_2$-equivariant setting when the Hopf fibration is written as a map $\C^2\backslash \{0\}\to \mathbb{CP}^1$ with $C_2$-action given by complex conjugation. \end{proof}
+The underlying framed manifold of $S(1+\sigma)_1$ is sent to the Hopf fibration by the non-equivariant Pontryagin-Thom map.
+This extends to the $C_2$-equivariant case when the Hopf fibration is written as a map $\C^2\backslash \{0\}\to \mathbb{CP}^1$ with $C_2$-action given by complex conjugation. \end{proof}